makersacademy/takeaway-challenge/VVREADME.md

 # Takeaway-challenge

-VVREADME briefly explains my approach to solving the challenge.
 Link to the task source with detailed instructions regarding the challenge itself is available [here](https://github.com/makersacademy/takeaway-challenge).

-Unfinished code or other elements will be highlighted, and plan will be provided how to finalise the challenge in [ToDo](#todo).
+Unfinished code or other missing elements will be highlighted, and plan will be provided how to finalise the challenge in [ToDo](#todo).

 ## Getting Started